bepasty/bepasty-server/README.rst

   - we show the html5 player for it (format support depends on browser)

+* PDFs:

+  - we support rendering PDFs in your browser (if your browser is able to)

 * Storage: we use a storage backend api, currently we have backends for:

   - filesystem storage (just use a filesystem directory to store
     <uuid>.meta and <uuid>.data files)
   - ceph cluster storage (distributed & fault-tolerant - uses RADOS Block Devices via librbd and librados)

+* Keeping some control:

+  - uploaders need to log in using one of the secret tokens (see config) to be able to upload.
+  - everybody who has a file's URL may view/download that file.
+  - you can purge files from storage by age, inactivity, size, type, ...